Element 1

 What makes a meeting agenda effective?

 Five elements together: a stated purpose, a desired outcome for each topic, named owners per topic, explicit time-boxing, and pre-read materials distributed in advance.
 Agendas missing any of these elements typically produce meetings that finish late, leave decisions unmade, or produce actions that nobody follows up on.
-Steven Rogelberg's 2022 Harvard Business Review summary of meeting research found that these five elements correlate more strongly with meeting effectiveness than any other factor, including meeting length or attendee count.
+These five elements tend to matter more for whether a meeting is effective than surface factors like its length or the number of attendees.

 Should every meeting have an agenda?

 Every meeting longer than 15 minutes, yes.
 For shorter meetings, the agenda can be a single-line statement of the purpose, but it must exist.
-Doodle's 2024 State of Meetings report found that 63% of meetings happen without a circulated agenda, and these meetings finish on time 31% less often than meetings with an agenda.
-The cost of writing a brief agenda is 5 minutes; the cost of not writing one is typically more than 5 minutes of lost time in the meeting itself.
+A large share of meetings still happen without any circulated agenda, and those are the ones most likely to run long or end without a clear decision.
+The cost of writing a brief agenda is a few minutes; the cost of not writing one is usually more than that in lost time during the meeting itself.

 When should the agenda go out before the meeting?